-“There is a sweet spot where coffee flavor is maximized and equipment integrity is maintained,” says Maxwell Colonna-Dashwood, three-time UK Barista Champion and co-author of Water for Coffee.
+“There is a sweet spot where coffee flavor is maximized, and equipment integrity is maintained,” says Maxwell Colonna-Dashwood, three-time UK Barista Champion and co-author of Water for Coffee.
 The forthcoming book is based on extensive scientific research Colonna-Dashwood carried out with co-author Christopher H. Hendon, a computational chemist who works as a post-doctoral scholar at MIT.

-Although Water for Coffee does share an “ideal brewing window,” the best filtration system for a specific coffee shop depends largely on the local water.
+Although Water for Coffee shares an “ideal brewing window,” the best filtration system for a specific coffee shop depends mainly on the local water.
 “Filtration methods can be broken into two main categories at the moment—reverse osmosis and ion-exchange cartridge,” says Colonna-Dashwood.
 “They work in specific and different ways.
 In effect, the source water dictates the type of water that comes out of the other end.”

-Colonna-Dashwood says, “The problem is that if cartridges aren’t changed regularly enough or reverse osmosis managed properly, then scale problems can hit you out of nowhere in a hard water area.
-The benefit of a really soft water area is that scale should almost never be a problem, but getting the best out of the coffee may be a little tricky.”
+“The problem is that if cartridges aren’t changed regularly enough or reverse osmosis managed properly, then scale problems can hit you out of nowhere in a hard water area,” Colonna-Dashwood says.
+“The benefit of a soft water area is that scale should almost never be a problem, but getting the best out of the coffee may be tricky.”
 Colonna-Dashwood recommends using a titration kit to test the quality of one’s water.
-In the States, café owners and baristas can learn more information about their local water supply from water.usgs.gov.
+In the States, café owners and baristas can learn more about their local water supply from water.usgs.gov.

-In some circumstances it might be necessary to use a citric acid-based descaling solution.
-One should be cautious about using a cleaner anywhere residue could have an adverse effect on coffee flavor, such as in a water boiler.
-You also must check your warranty, because accessing some components of the machine could void it.
+In some circumstances, it might be necessary to use a citric acid-based descaling solution.
+One should be cautious about using a cleaner anywhere residue could harm coffee flavor, such as in a water boiler.
+You also must check your warranty because accessing some components of the machine could void it.
 In that case, call a professional technician.